Ayushburman/I-Think/Response/HEALTH/Protein/Protein.md

 .
 Unlike fats and carbohydrates, the human body cannot store protein, making it vital to consume adequate amounts daily based on an individual's age and weight
 .
 Because every protein source has a unique amino acid profile, consuming a wide variety of these foods is necessary for optimal health

+The following foods are recommended for meeting daily protein requirements: